 Promotions and Activities Committee

-- Effective management and the successful securing of private sponsorship have enabled the Town Council to continue funding the award-winning Yeovil in Bloom initiative at a cost of just over £38,000.
+- Effective management and the successful securing of private sponsorship have enabled the Town Council to continue funding the award-winning Yeovil in Bloom initiative at a cost of just under £40,000.
+Last year, Yeovil was successful in achieving a Gold award in the South West in Bloom competition for the sixth time.

-- Providing just over £20,000 towards the installation of a Christmas Lights display making the Town an even more attractive place to visit and shop in the weeks leading up to Christmas.
+- Providing just over £21,600 towards the installation of the Christmas Lights display - making the Town an even more attractive place to visit and shop in the weeks leading up to Christmas.

-- Contributing just over £3,000 to the reconstituted Yeovil Town Centre Partnership to help secure and develop its role in the Town.
-This is an important initiative that helps to fuel the economic prosperity and vibrancy of the Town Centre, and the allocated resources will help the Partnership to flourish and develop new initiatives over the coming years.
+- Contributing £3,000 to the reconstituted Yeovil Town Centre Partnership - now known as the Yeovil Town Team - to help secure and develop its role in the Town.
+This is an important initiative that helps to fuel the economic prosperity and vibrancy of the Town Centre, and the allocated resources are helping the Partnership to flourish and develop new initiatives such as the Town Centre App, the Shopper’s Loyalty Card, and last year’s Children’s Christmas Lantern Parade.

-- Allocating just over £2,500 towards the costs of organising another Annual Flower and Gardeners’ Market in the Town Centre.
-This exciting initiative, which embraces a wide range of horticultural related activities, incorporates the Annual Yeovil in Bloom and Best Kept Allotment Presentations and is linked with the Buskfest initiative and the monthly Farmers’ Market.
+- Allocating £2,600 towards the costs of organising another Annual Flower and Gardeners’ Market in the Town Centre.
+This exciting initiative, which embraces a wide range of horticultural related activities, incorporates the Annual Yeovil in Bloom and Best Kept Allotment Presentations and is linked with the Buskfest initiative and the monthly Farmers’ and Vintage Markets.
+Last year’s event, which was promoted as “Super Saturday”, included a number of other attractions including a Food Festival and a performance by Bugfest, which featured a number of exotic and unusual creatures.

 Policy, Resources and Finance Committee

-- Putting aside just over £1,300 towards the valuable work undertaken by Yeovil Youth Council.
+- Putting aside £1,400 towards the valuable work undertaken by Yeovil Youth Council.

-- Making just over £2,000 available towards Best Value initiatives aimed at securing continuous improvement in the services we deliver to the people of Yeovil.
+- Making £1,800 available towards Best Value initiatives aimed at securing continuous improvement in the services we deliver to the people of Yeovil.

 - Allocating £10,000 towards the ongoing delivery of the Yeovil Vision which, in recent years co-ordinated the delivery of the long-awaited Reckleford (Option 5) Highway Improvement Project, and is currently working on a range of new initiatives – including the Summerhouse Village Masterplan project.